Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 }
 ```

-I still didn't know what I didn't know, so I focused on the arch-spec suggestion of starting with getting op-codes 0, 19 and 21 working.
+I still didn't know what I didn't know, so I focused on the suggestion of starting with getting op-codes 0, 19 and 21 working.

-Checking the op-code list:
-- 0 is the "halt" command.
+Op-code 0 is the "halt" command.
+I'll need a run loop that would break when encountering op-code 0.

-- 19 outputs a character.
+Op-code 19 outputs a character. `Console.Write((char)a);` Done!

-- 21 is the "no operation" command.
+21 is the "no operation" command.
 Op-code 21 was an oddly important code to implement.
 Support for it required the basic framework of read instruction -> process instruction -> repeat.

 With that in mind, the immediate goal was to finish off the framework.
-First up was the main loop to read the instructions from memory.[^2] The next task was to build a function that does the real work.
+First up was the main loop to read the instructions from memory.
+The next task was to build a function that does the real work.

 The run loop had the sole responsibility to grab the current instruction with any possible parameters and feed them both to the `DoInstruction()` function.
 I didn't know how clean the binary would be, so I built in some super awkward bounds checking around the `param` array to ward against array out of bounds checks.